Fixed Star

 Reviews

 “There’s a deep restlessness in each of these poems as they deftly move from one to the next, ….and it is a skill to be admired.”
-Reviewed by Serena Augusto-Cox at Savvy Verse & Wit
+Savvy Verse & Wit